th3coop/Elf-Mania/README.md

 technically optional, but highly recommended. if you don't want to use a virtual environemt, skip to the installing dependencies section below.

-- in the repe, `virtualenv env` # note that autoenv will try to start a non existant env... (on linux you may need to specify python 3.6 by running `python3.6 -m virtualenv env`)
+- in the repo, `virtualenv env` # note that autoenv will try to start a non existant env... (on linux you may need to specify python 3.6 by running `python3.6 -m virtualenv env`)

 *MAC*
  - `cd .. && cd [repo-name]` # This activates the virtual env or just `source env/bin/activate` in the repo